massmux/bip39gen/README.md

   -p PASSPHRASE, --passphrase PASSPHRASE
                         The optional bip39 passphrase -e ENTROPY, --entropy ENTROPY
-                        The optional entropy provided by the user
+                        An optional random string or file=filename to get entropy from file (example audio)

 ```

  example, generate 24 words bip39 mnemonic with internal generation of entropy.
 Seed created with no passphrase provided